rootstrap/tech-guides/kotlin/README.md

 ```

 #### let
-Receive 'it' as an instance of the current object and return a final value,
+Receive 'it' as an instance of the current object and return a final value.
-should be used to use the object context several times.
+It should be used to use the object context several times.

 ```
 dog.let {